How to Enhance Your Data Privacy on Facebook

 Is privacy fully achievable?

-I think the ultimate privacy is almost impossible to achieve in this digital age with everyone providing some of the other info to every app and website on the Internet.
+I think ultimate privacy is almost impossible to achieve in this digital age with everyone providing some of their info to every app and website on the Internet.
 However, I do believe that we can limit unauthorized access to our data if we are conscious enough to manage and review our online activities.